Our Projects

 Through Project STLRP 2, Kleanit Upcyclers transformed 370 kg of discarded polypropylene (PP) plastics and Multi Layered Plastics (MLP) into 5 durable benches and 8 informational signage boards in Budhanilkantha.
 By merging cultural significance with sustainable infrastructure, this initiative demonstrates how plastics without monetary recycling value can be reborn as weather-resistant, long-lasting public assets that enhance tourism, community experience, and environmental responsibility.

-Partner: Nepal Tourism Board
+Partner: Nepal Tourism Board (STRLP 3)

-Transforming Plastic Waste into Purpose: Kleanit Upcyclers and UNDP Support 26 Schools in Nepal
+Transforming Plastic Waste into Purpose: Kleanit Upcyclers and UNDP Support 25 Schools in Nepal

 Community Education

-Transforming Plastic Waste into Purpose: Kleanit Upcyclers and UNDP Support 26 Schools in Nepal
+Transforming Plastic Waste into Purpose: Kleanit Upcyclers and UNDP Support 25 Schools in Nepal

-In collaboration with the United Nations Development Programme (UNDP), Kleanit Upcyclers produced and donated 150 pieces of school furniture—crafted entirely from non-monetary-value Multi-Layered Plastics (MLPs)—to 26 schools across Sarlahi and Rautahat districts.
+In collaboration with the United Nations Development Programme (UNDP), Kleanit Upcyclers produced and donated 150 pieces of school furniture—crafted entirely from non-monetary-value Multi-Layered Plastics (MLPs)—to 25 schools across Sarlahi and Rautahat districts.
 By diverting 6,760 kg of hard-to-recycle plastics from landfills, the project created durable, functional furniture that improves learning environments while showcasing the power of circular design in community development.

-Beneficiaries: Students of rural Sarlahi and Rautahat
+Beneficiaries: Schools of rural Sarlahi and Rautahat

 Partner: UNDP (United Nations Development Program)